 In order to tie our community groups to particular sections of our Philadelphia area, we are formally organizing our community groups into parishes (defined areas of congregational care).
 A parish will have a cluster of community groups.
 In doing this, we are encouraging our people to tie themselves to a particular parish.
 As of Fall 2009, Renewal has been organized into four parishes: West Philly, Center City, City Ave, and Suburbs (north and west of Philadelphia).

 How do Community Groups, Parishes, and Campuses work?

-We are one people that will meet in the greater Philadelphia area at two different local congregations called campuses (the West Philly campus and the Plymouth Meeting campus).
+We are one people that meet in the greater Philadelphia area at two different local congregations called campuses (the West Philly campus and the Devon campus).
 Our desire for each person that calls Renewal home is that they would connect with a specific campus.
 We want you to identify with the mission of a particular campus where you would worship, serve, and participate in community in that particular context.
 For most, that will coincide with where you live and the campus that is the closest.
 We discourage people from attending the worship service of one campus and participating in a community group of another as that disconnects your weekly relational community and mission from your Sunday worshipping community.
 We see an unnatural separation of one’s spiritual life in doing so.
-As we launch our two campuses, membership at Renewal will entail commitment to a particular campus in its worship, mission, and community.
+As we launched two campuses, membership at Renewal entails commitment to a particular campus in its worship, mission, and community.
 Therefore, we encourage you to consider where God is calling you to participate in the mission of a specific campus and plant roots there in worship attendance, service and community group life.